 How do I get my dog to stop eating grass?

-Many people believe that eating grass is always because the dog has an upset stomach, but this may not be the case every time.
+Many people believe that a puppy eating grass is a sign that the dog has an upset stomach, but this may not be the case every time.
 Making sure your dog has a complete and balanced diet is a great way to make sure their drive to eat vegetables is curbed, as they are getting everything their body needs in their food already.

 Take action and talk to a veterinarian when your dog begins to chomp down on the lawn more than usual or this act is partnered with other worrisome actions, such as excessive vomiting.